All That Jazz (Breathe album): Track listings

+All tracks written by David Glasper and Marcus Lillington, except where noted.

 In the United States, A&M Records substituted track 9 "For Love or Money" with a special edit of the extended dance mix of “Don’t Tell Me Lies,” remixed by John Morales.

 When Siren Records re-released All That Jazz on 26 September 1988, the U.S. edit of "Don't Tell Me Lies" was added to the album as track 6.
 A new cover design replaced the original, which had included since-departed fourth band member Michael Delahunty.
-The U.K. & European cassette version of the re-released album added "In All Honesty" as track B6.
+The U.K. and European cassette version of the re-released album added "In All Honesty" as track B6.
 After initial American pressings sold out, A&M started using the new U.K. cover design, but maintained the original U.S. tracklisting.
 Virgin Canada favoured the expanded U.K. tracklisting and packaged the album in a new cover that featured a seductively entwined couple caught mid-tango.
 For a brief period, this cover also appeared on some European and South American pressings.

 The 2-CD Deluxe Edition, released in 2013, built upon the UK re-release.
 On disc 1, tracks 1 to 11 were retained in their original configuration, with an extra 8 tracks following.
 Disc 2 featured an additional 14 tracks consisting of 5 non-album b-sides, and 9 remixes.
-Of the 33 tracks, 14 had not previously been available on CD (*).
+Of the 33 tracks, 15 had not previously been available on CD (*).